How Long Do Lash Extensions Last?

 You can apply them by yourself at home, and they’ll stay put for multiple days.
 Lilac St. DIY extensions come in an extensive range of styles, from subtle and natural to glamorous and dramatic, and you can always mix and match to create your own style!

 Our Pro Lash Glue ensures they stay put for up to 10 days.
 While they might not last as long as professional extensions, you’ll save time in the long run since they’re so fast and easy to apply.

 If you still have some questions related to how long lash extensions last and how to make them last longer, we’ve got answers!

 Yes!
 Once the initial period when you need to avoid water passes, you can shower.
 Make sure to avoid placing your face directly under strong water jets.
 For best results, it’s better to cup the water and splash it on your face when cleansing in the shower.

 Why do my lash extensions fall out so fast?

-If your lash extensions fall out very rapidly, double-check that you’re doing your aftercare correctly.
-For example, make sure that you’re not using any oil-based products that can break down the adhesive.
+If your lash extensions fall out rapidly, double-check that you’re doing your aftercare correctly.
+For example, ensure you’re not using oil-based products that can break down the adhesive.
 It’s also possible that the issue is with your lash technician, so you may want to find a different service provider.

 Can you get eyelash extensions forever?

-If you take great care of your extensions and go in for consistent refills, you might be able to keep your lash extensions forever.
-Just keep in mind that while lash extensions are probably safe, research is limited.
+If you take great care of your extensions and go in for consistent refills, you can keep your lash extensions forever.
+Remember that while lash extensions are probably safe, research is limited.
 We don’t know if there are any long-term repercussions to wearing extensions 24/7 for years and years.

 How long do professionally applied eyelashes last?